michmattera/HerBody/TESTING.md

     </details>

-2. Logo mobile apple : Developer found that just in safari mobile the logo is slightly squeeze .
-Developer saw that the error is just in apple, while trying responsive in the pc and android works normallly.
-Below the differences :
+2. Logo mobile Apple: The developer found that just in Safari mobile the logo is slightly squeezed.
+The developer saw that the error is just in Apple while trying responsive on the pc and Android works normally.
+Below are the differences :

     <details>
     <summary>Bug apple</summary>